meenalh/Order-summary-card/README.md

 ## Acknowledgments

-This is my very first repository as well as challenge.I've tried my best for this challenge and I would love to have you guys support and help.
+This is my very first repository as well as challenge.I've tried my best for this challenge and I would love to have your support and help.